SphereDeFi/sphere-docs/docs/Preon Tokenomics/Tokens.md

 $PREON has an elastic supply due to being an emissions token.

-$PREON epochs will mint at start at 2% of initial supply or 10,000,000 $PREON
+$PREON epochs will start minting at 2% of initial supply or 10,000,000 $PREON

 The decay rate of emissions is set at 1%.